 Certain clump-forming perennials may send up very thick crops of stems as they mature, and these stems may start to crowd and shade each other out.
 The end result is that the plant flowers sparsely or not at all and diseases may result due to poor air circulation through the plant.
 Thinning is the way to combat this issue.

 Thinning perennials means removing about half of the crowded stems.
-To do this, simply prune the weakest of the plants' stems all the way back to the ground.
+To do this, prune the weakest of the plants' stems back to the ground.
 The remaining, stronger stems, will be more vigorous and less disease prone.

-While it seems mean at first, cutting back and pinching your perennials are important methods to growing a beautiful, healthy perennial garden.
+While it seems mean at first, cutting back and pinching your perennials are essential methods to growing a beautiful, healthy perennial garden.